xd2287/transformers/docs/source/en/model_doc/swin2sr.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/mv-lab/swin2sr).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [swin2sr](https://huggingface.co/models?other=swin2sr)

 ## Resources

 Demo notebooks for Swin2SR can be found [here](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/Swin2SR).